05 Jan How Do Florida Courts Determine a Child’s Primary Residence?

 (m) Any other fact considered by the court to be relevant.

 Are you a mother or father involved in a Custody Dispute?
 A Miami Divorce Attorney will be able to answer your questions.
-We offer free consultations and will let you know if we can help, or will point you to someone who can.
+We offer free consultations and will let you know if we can help, or will try to point you to someone who can.
+Give us a call at 786.309.8588 for more information.